-(1) The degree to which the county recommendations result in an identified resource base that meets the definition of important agricultural lands and the objectives and policies for important agricultural lands in sections 205-B and 205-C;
+(1) The degree to which the county recommendations result in an identified resource base that meets the definition of important agricultural land and the objectives and policies for important agricultural lands in sections 205-B and 205-C;

 (d) The land use commission shall conduct at least one public hearing in each county to solicit comments and concerns regarding the recommendations for the delineation of important agricultural lands.
-At the time the commission adopts the maps delineating important agricultural lands, the commission shall adopt a report of findings to include:
+At the time the commission adopts the maps delineating important agricultural lands, the commission shall adopt a report or findings to include: